YashKapoor1102/Image-Filter/README.md

 In order to save the image, input “s” or ‘S’ on the python shell which will give a prompt asking for the directory for the file to be saved at.
 For exiting the program, input ‘q’ or ‘Q’ in the shell then type enter.

-Table of useable buttons functions (can be CAPITAL or small) L
+Useable buttons functions (can be CAPITAL or small)
-Load image
+L - Load image
-S
-Save image as
+S - Save image as
-2
-Make image only has two tone(colors)
+2 - Make image only has two tone(colors)
-3
-Make image only has three tone(colors)
+3 - Make image only has three tone(colors)
-X
-Maximize the contrast between pixels
+X - Maximize the contrast between pixels
-T
-Make Image yellowish like old picture
+T - Make Image yellowish like old picture
-P
-Make image blurry
+P - Make image blurry
-E
-creates an image that looks like a pencil sketch, by changing the pixels' colours to black or white. (need to enter the threshold value by typing a number and hitting enter)
+E - creates an image that looks like a pencil sketch, by changing the pixels' colours to black or white. (need to enter the threshold value by typing a number and hitting enter)
 (range of threshold value is 0-256)
-I
-Improved version of above (pencil sketch) by comparing between each pixel and the pixel below it as well as the pixel to the right of it.(need to enter the threshold value by typing a number and hitting enter)
+I - Improved version of above (pencil sketch) by comparing between each pixel and the pixel below it as well as the pixel to the right of it.(need to enter the threshold value by typing a number and hitting enter)
 (range of threshold value is 0-256)
-H
-Flip the image based on horizontal axis
+H - Flip the image based on horizontal axis
-V
-Flip the image based on vertical axis
+V - Flip the image based on vertical axis
-Q
-Exit program
+Q - Exit program

 Example of load  horizontal flipped image with Tint Sepia then save.
 >>>L